JBL PartyBox Club 120 Speaker Review

 The JBL PartyBox Club 120 is a mid-range party speaker from JBL.
 It offers a very similar feature set to the JBL PartyBox 110, which is comparable in features and price.
 Both can get similarly loud and are equally portable, thanks to their built-in carrying handle.
 The main differences are in battery life, where the PartyBox Club 120 features a swappable battery pack design, although it has a less continuous battery life than the PartyBox 110.
 If you're looking for something to soundtrack even larger parties, you can also check out the louder JBL PartyBox 710.
 However, the extra volume comes at the expense of extra heft and an inability to operate off battery power.

-See also our recommendations for the best speakers for parties, the best Bluetooth speakers for bass, and the loudest Bluetooth speakers.
+See also our recommendations for the best speakers for parties, the best Bluetooth speakers for bass, the loudest Bluetooth speakers, and the best speakers for karaoke.

 JBL PartyBox 110